ginschel/slavo_lingo_src/medzukurs_english.md

 "Give me water.",
 "With us everything is always cheerful.",
 "You don't see me.",
-"Komu daš dar?",
+"Who do you give a gift to?",
 "Are you talking about me?",
-"Ne, ja ne govorim o tobě.",
+"No, I don't talt about you.",
 "What are you talking about?",
 "These women are beautiful.",
 "You do not have those friends.",
-"On daě sobě spokoj.",
+"He stops troubling others.",
-"čego tu nema v domu?",
+"What isn't at this house here?",
-"Tomu psu ty daěš kosti.",
+"You give to this dog bones.",
-"To vaša kava ili jej?"]
+"Is it your coffee or her?"]

 # Module 7 – Living in the city and interactions with them
 ## City/Buildings

-New Words: [city, house, square/market, station, bridge, shop/store, market, library, church, street, to lead (leads)]
+New Words: [city, house, square/market, station, bridge, shop/store, market, library, church, street, to lead]
 Phrases: ["This is a big city.",
 "The house stands on the street.",
 "We are going to the square.",